 The Psychology Graduate Program Office can offer assistance with online documents.
 Due to the increased workload during admissions, any documents mailed to us (official paper transcripts or paper recommendation letters from the writers/letter service) or emailed to us will eventually be scanned and uploaded for you.
-We will attempt to get to these requests as soon as possible, but only after we process those applicants who completed their applications in full.
+We will attempt to get to these requests as soon as possible, but only after we process those applicants who completed their applications in full and also when it is safe to return to the office.
 Thanks for your understanding.

 Without knowing what you have tried to do to resolve the issue, here are a few suggestions:

 1) If the file is smaller than 1mb, try using a different web browser,

 2) Scan each document as a separate file,